 ’Tis the season of giving, and why not share the love with furry friends in need?
 We know there are endless ways to help others this holiday season and all year long, but here is a list of some that we truly believe will make a difference in the lives of those who leave paw prints on our hearts.

-If you are a shopaholic, we have good news for you: helping an animal in need is as easy as online shopping!
+If you love to shop, we have good news for you: helping an animal in need is as easy as online shopping!
 Some websites and stores are committed to giving a portion of your purchase price back to charities in need, including animal welfare organizations; it’s a simple and free way to give back.

 More in the gift-giving mood?
 That’s great!
 Many animal welfare organizations also have wish lists, either online or in their office, where you can find an exact list of items that are needed that you can donate!
 Common items needed include food, treats, litter, leashes, toys, and cleaning supplies.
 If you have an excess of gently used pet toys, why not spruce them up and donate them to an organization in need!